zeekus/textfiles/howto_setup_windows_logins_on_linux.md

 authconfig -
 ```

-# configuration files that control domain registration seem to gt created by the tools that
+# configuration files that control domain registration create

+These should appear after a Linux host is joined to a domain.

 ```